nspcc-dev/neo-go/docs/compiler.md

    original value will always be used, therefore it never panics and always "succeeds";
    it's up to the programmer whether it's a correct use of a value
- * type assertion with two return values is not supported; single return value (of the desired type) is supported; type assertion panics if value can't be asserted to the desired type, therefore it's up to the programmer whether assert can be performed successfully.
+ * type assertion with two return values is not supported; single return value (of the desired type) is supported, including pointers to structs; type assertion panics if value can't be asserted to the desired type, therefore it's up to the programmer whether assert can be performed successfully.
  * type aliases including the built-in `any` alias are supported.
  * generics are not supported, but eventually will be (at least, partially), ref. https://github.com/nspcc-dev/neo-go/issues/2376.